Donald Trump Slams Mike Pence For Lacking ‘Courage’ To Overturn Election Results As Protesters Storm Capitol

 — Steven Nelson (@stevennelson10) January 6, 2021

 Per Forbes, the Capitol went into lockdown and Pence was escorted to a secure location.
-Sen. Chuck Grassley, the president pro-tempore has been escorted from the chamber as well.
-He, too, has been moved to a secure location, according to the magazine.
+Sen. Chuck Grassley, the president pro-tempore, was escorted from the chamber as well.
+He, too, was moved to a secure location, according to the magazine.